magomimmo/modern-cljs/doc/tutorial-03.md

 handler.

-In this tutorial our goal is to set up an http-server able to serve static html pages (e.g. simple.html) saved in the `resources/public` directory.
+In this tutorial our goal is to set up an http-server able to serve static html pages (e.g., simple.html) saved in the `resources/public` directory.

 Open the file `core.clj` from `src/clj/modern_cljs` directory and